rlugojr/linkurious-enterprise-manual/search/nodes.md

-The search bar in the Workspace provides an Advanced Search option not available through the Quick search bar of the Dashboard.
+The search bar in the Workspace provides an Advanced Search option not available through the Quick search bar of the Visualizations Dashboard.
 We can thus reduce the results to the category we are interested in.
 Those options are described in the Advanced search section.